Miro0o/Docs-Notes/Information Science & Computer Science/CyberSecurity/🏰 Cybersecurity Basics & InfoSec/🍦 Software Security/🪆 Software (Program) Analysis & Binary Engineering/📌 Software (Program) Analysis Basics/🙇‍♂️ Formal Methods & Formal Verification (FV)/(Formal) Model Checking/(Formal) Model Checking.md

 ![|600](../../../../../../../../Assets/Pics/Screenshot%202025-08-29%20at%2015.57.08.png)

-In applying model checking to a design the following diﬀerent phases can be distinguished:
+In applying model checking to a design the following different phases can be distinguished:
-- **Modeling** phase:
+- 1️⃣ **Modeling** phase:
 	- Choose a type of formal model (a mathematical representation) for the system.
 Usually this is a TS (transition system) or a graph, like a computation tree.
 		- Timed Automata
 		- Probabilistic Systems